St. Cloud, Minnesota: Colleges

 St. Cloud is home to several higher education institutions, including Minnesota's third-largest university, St. Cloud State University.
 St. Cloud State's fall 2020 enrollment was 12,607, in a year affected by the COVID-19 pandemic.

 St. Cloud's other post-secondary institutions and campuses include St. Cloud Technical and Community College (SCTCC) and Rasmussen College.
 Neighboring Sartell is home to a campus of the Duluth-based College of St. Scholastica, and the College of St. Benedict and St. John's University are in neighboring St. Joseph and nearby Collegeville, respectively.

 Media

 St. Cloud's main newspaper is St. Cloud LIVE, a weekly founded in February 2023.
 Its offices are in the old Davidson Opera House in downtown St. Cloud.
-The staff includes sports editor Andy Rennecke, sports writer Mick Hatten, business reporter Trent Abrego, and education/news reporter Lauren Breunig.
 St. Cloud LIVE's focus is reporting on news in St. Cloud, Sartell, Sauk Rapids, Waite Park, St. Joseph, and elsewhere within a 30-mile radius.
-Rennecke and Hatten are longtime sports writers in the area, having previously covered local high school sports and college sports for the St. Cloud Times.

 St. Cloud is part of the Twin Cities television market.
 One full-power station, the Ion-owned KPXM-TV (channel 41), is licensed to the city, but moved its transmitter to the Twin Cities in 2009 as part of the digital transition, and maintains no presence in the city.
 WCMN-LD (channel 13) is a low-power station licensed to St. Cloud that broadcasts in ATSC 3.0.
 Additionally, St. Cloud State University students operate cable-only UTVS (channel 180), which includes local news and broadcasts from a studio on campus.